iOS Developer in search for meaning 🧘♂️

 June 25, 2021

-2. We save the previous content size before applying batch updates
+2. Capture the content size before batch updates

 final class MessageListLayout: UICollectionViewFlowLayout {